 The Regulation should offer clear incentives to controllers and processors to invest in security and privacy enhancing measures.
 Where controllers and processors propose additional safeguards to protect data, which are in line with or go beyond accepted industry standards and who can demonstrate this via conclusive certificates they should benefit from less prescriptive requirements.
-In particular this would allow for flexibility and a reduced burden for cloud providers and cloud customers
+In particular this would allow for flexibility and a reduced

 4. If a processor processes personal data other than as instructed by the controller, the processor shall be considered to be a controller in respect of that processing and shall be subject to the rules on joint controllers laid down in Article 24.
-Amendment